ExtremeFLOW/neko/doc/pages/user-file.md

 ```

 @note Notice the use of the `NEKO_BCKND_DEVICE` flag, which will be set to 1 if running on GPUs, and the calls to `device_memcpy` to transfer data between the host and the device.
-See [transferring data to the device](#accelerators_data-transfer) for more information on how this works and [Running on GPUs](#user-file_tips_running-on-gpus) for why we need to do this.
+See [Running on GPUs](#user-file_tips_running-on-gpus) for more information on how this works.

-The same can be done for the scalar, with the example below also inspired from the [advecting cone example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/advecting_cone/advecting_cone.f90#L48):
+The same can be done for the scalar, with the example below also inspired from the [advecting cone example](https://github.com/ExtremeFLOW/neko/blob/aa72ad9bf34cbfbac0ee893c045639fdd095f80a/examples/advecting_cone/advecting_cone.f90#L14-L45):

 ```.f90